Solo Travel in Jordan

 Their Intrepid Jordan trips start from 3 day tour to Jordan discovering Petra Uncovered to a 24 day Middle Eastern Discovery through Jordan from Egypt to Turkey.
 To see Jordan, with both tour companies you share a room with someone of the same gender or you can pay extra for your own room.
 Read our Intrepid Travel Reviews

 Get Your Guide – Get Your Guide helps you to find top-rated activities and tours in worldwide destinations including Jordan.
 Choose from a full-day tour of Petra, an excursion to Wadi Rum, or a day tour to the Dead Sea from Amman.
 There are several to choose from and it’s really simple to use.
-Just check the reviews, price and availability then book online. * Check all tours and prices here
+Just check the reviews, price and availability then book online. * Check rates and availability for Jordan day tours

 Accommodation in Jordan

 Jordan has a selection of accommodation whether you prefer budget, eco or luxury.
 You’ll find hostels in Amman, Petra and the beach resort of Aqaba as well as 2 to 5 stars hotels and resorts.
-Treat yourself to luxury and a spa at one of the posh Dead Sea Resorts, or spend an evening under the stars in a Bedouin camp in Wadi Rum from just £10 a night.
+Treat yourself to luxury and a spa at one of the posh Dead Sea Resorts, or spend an evening under the stars in a Bedouin camp in Wadi Rum. .

 Travelling Around Jordan